-Close-Up aims to create Co-Production opportunities for filmmakers from different regions, and strengthen these significant ties.
-Documentary filmmakers from the MENA and Europe are dealing with similar quests in their films, questions of identity, discrimination of minorities, gender issues, immigration and the tension that exist between the West and East.
+We create industry opportunities for filmmakers from different regions, and strengthens these significant ties.
+Documentary filmmakers from our region and around the world are dealing with similar significant quests in their films, such as questions of identity, discrimination of minorities, gender issues, immigration and the tension that exist between the West and East.
 Our filmmakers are challenging us to look carefully at our own prejudice, they make us look at the complexities of our societies from a genuine perspective as they are recreating an important narrative with their unique observations.

 We are committed to an open dialogue and sharpening the necessary skills and dedication to produce extraordinary films that advance justice, democracy and peace.
-Utilizing the extensive experience, network, and reputation for excellence harvested over the past 12 years, CLOSE-UP brings together passionate, talented and courageous filmmakers who own a profound understanding of the complexities in their communities.
+Utilizing the extensive experience, network, and reputation for excellence harvested over the past decades, CLOSE UP brings together passionate, talented and courageous filmmakers who have a profound understanding of the complexities in their communities.
 We support them in developing and creating compelling original documentaries that illuminate the most urgent social and political realities of our troubled region.

-The program will support up to 24 documentary filmmakers a year from diverse ethnic, religious, or political backgrounds from across the Middle East, North Africa & the Nordic countries.
+The program supports up to 24 documentary filmmakers a year from diverse ethnic, religious, and political backgrounds from across Southwest Asia & North Africa.

-The selected filmmakers will participate in three workshops on a tailor-made program by leading mentors in the field of documentary filmmaking, the personal mentors will guide the filmmakers through the creative process of developing a profound Co-production package, including a teaser, which will be presented at the final seminar in the framework of a pitching forum.
+The selected filmmakers participate in three workshops as part of a tailor-made program by leading mentors in the field of documentary filmmaking.
+The mentors guide the filmmakers through the creative process of developing a profound co-production package, including a teaser, which is then presented at the final workshop in the framework of a pitching forum.

-At the end of each workshop, all participants will be given clear instructions on how to make progress on their projects, in the months leading up to the following workshops.
-In between workshops, the participating filmmakers will be able to keep in close touch with their personal mentors, via Skype conversations and emails.
+At the end of each workshop, all participants are given clear instructions by their mentors and guest industry experts on how to make progress with their projects.
+In between workshops, the participating filmmakers are able to keep in close touch with their personal mentors, via Zoom conversations and emails.

-At the third and final workshop, the filmmakers will present their projects in a pitching session in front of potential financiers from the international documentary market, such as Sundance Film Institute, Tribeca Film Institute, SVT TV Sweden, Catapult Film Fund, Chicken & Egg Pictures NY (supporting women filmmakers), IDFA-Bertha Foundation, ARTE France, MDR Germany, the Jacob Burns Film Center in NY, MEDIMED Industry Market in Spain and others.
+At the third and final workshop, the filmmakers present their projects in a pitching forum in front of potential financiers from the international documentary market, such as Sundance Film Institute, Blue-Ice Docs, Catapult Film Fund, Chicken & Egg Pictures, Doc’s Up Fund, IDFA-Bertha Foundation, ARTE France, MDR Germany, the Jacob Burns Film Center in NY, The Silver Sun Foundation in NY, Movies that Matters Film Festival, The Danish Film Institute, MEDIMED Documentary Market and others.